IAQ Actions for Facility Operators

 - Check your storage closets to see that they are secure, cleaning chemicals are capped tightly, and that only chemicals that are truly necessary are stored and used.

-- Consider purchasing cleaning products that emit lower levels of volatile organic compounds, such as environmentally preferable productst like Green Seal.
+- Consider purchasing cleaning products that emit lower levels of volatile organic compounds, such as environmentally preferable products like Green Seal.
 This could reduce staff and student complaints.
 The Minnesota Pollution Control Agency provides guidance and a list of preferable products.

 - Talk to maintenance staff to see what areas need be cleaned more often, and what areas can be cleaned less frequently.